arp242/goatcounter/tpl/code.markdown

 {{define "code"}}&lt;script data-goatcounter="{{.SiteURL}}/count"
         async src="//{{.CountDomain}}/count.js"&gt;&lt;/script&gt;{{end}}

+Getting started is pretty easy, just add the following JavaScript anywhere on the page:
 <pre>{{template "code" .}}</pre>
 <p>Check if your adblocker is blocking GoatCounter if you don’t see any pageviews ({{.SiteDomain}} and/or gc.zgo.at domain).</p>